LCC-CIT/CS133JS-CourseMaterials/Labs/Lab02/CS133JS_Lab02_Part1_FunctionExercises.md

      - Counts the number of letters, spaces, and punctuation in the sentence.
        (Use the [length property](https://www.w3schools.com/jsref/jsref_length_string.asp) to get this number)
      - Returns the length of the sentence.
+     - Write the code to call the function and display the result.
 5. `quizQuestion`&mdash;a function with one parameter, and a return value:
    - Write a definition for a function that:
      - Has a parameter for the name of the capital of Oregon.